 Things are looking good around Bellefontaine Cemetery this spring, and I took the opportunity to walk around different parts of the grounds to see how the historic mausolea and tombs were doing.
 First up is this trio of two obelisks… Continue Reading

 I learned on Twitter that the historic Palladium, which I wrote about years ago due to its link to African American musical history in America, has suffered a roof collapse, most likely due to the heavy rains in mid January.… Continue Reading

 North Broadway never ceases to fascinate me.
 As usual, I refer to it as a street, and also an area.
 For example, the above and following two photos are on or around Holly Avenue.
 The image of east of Broadway,… Continue Reading

 Supposedly Belleville has the longest Main Street in America.
 I don’t know if that’s true, but it does have some amazing surviving neon signs from the golden age of that advertising art, such as this example just to the west… Continue Reading

 Spotted on St. Charles Rock Road in Pagedale, just east of Laurel Hill Cemetery.

+Update: I visited Chuck Berry’s mausoleum in this post from late May of 2020.
 Whittier Street.
-It is actually one of the most culturally significant streets in world cultural history, and the City of St. Louis apparently could care less.
-It was on this street that modern rock ‘n’ roll was created by Chuck… Continue Reading
+It is actually one of the most culturally significant streets in world cultural history, and the City of St. Louis apparently could care less.… Continue Reading

 Then the Lord said to Cain, “Where is your brother Abel?”
 “I don’t know,” he replied.
 “Am I my brother’s keeper?”